Pylons/pyramid/docs/zcml/forbidden.rst

   :ref:`view_directive`; see the description of ``attr`` there).

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``renderer``
   This is either a single string term (e.g. ``json``) or a string implying a path or :term:`resource specification`